melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 }
 ```

-Before we will start to implement four methods mentioned above we need to determine the structure of change records according to which it should be read and written.
+Before we will start to implement four methods mentioned above, we need to determine the structure of change records according to which it should be read and written.

 Chunk's content will be started with the count of changes.
-We will write this count as [variable-length quantity](https://en.wikipedia.org/wiki/Variable-length_quantity) (VLQ) number.
+We will write this count as a [variable-length quantity](https://en.wikipedia.org/wiki/Variable-length_quantity) (VLQ) number.
 The count followed by change records.

 Each change is: